Import accounts, leads, or other data

 You can add multiple import files to a single .zip file, and then import the .zip file to bring in all the files at once.
 For example, if several salespeople enter leads from a tradeshow into different spreadsheets, you can gather them into one .zip file for import.

-Your import will fail if you’re using a template that you exported from Dynamics 365 for Customer Engagement and then added a new column and are now importing the data back into Dynamics 365 for Customer Engagement.
+Your import will fail if you’re using a template that you exported from Dynamics 365 Customer Engagement (on-premises) and then added a new column and are now importing the data back into Customer Engagement (on-premises).

 Step 2: Run the Import Data wizard